 If you can visit, Bibury is incredible.
 And, it makes sense on the 3-day Cotswold road trip route too.

 8. Day trip to Cotswold Wildlife Park and Gardens

-We ended our Cotswolds road trip with a visit to the Cotswold Wildlife Park and Gardens.
+We ended our Cotswolds road trip with a visit to the Cotswold Wildlife Park and Gardens – one of the top zoos in England.
 It was awesome!

 Saw some cool bats, monkeys, flamingos – even giraffes.
 My favourite was the anteater.
 I’ve never seen one before and he was playing a game with us where he’d hide and come back out.
 So many animals there – we saw over 260 species.